petershin/liferay-learn/docs/dxp/latest/en/headless-delivery/consuming-apis/batch-engine-api-basics-exporting-data.md

 ## Exporting Data from a Site

-You can export data from a *Site* by executing the following cURL or Java command.
-The example exports blog posts from a site.
+You can export data from a site by executing the following cURL or Java command.
+The example below exports blog posts from a site.
 [Find your Site’s ID](https://learn.liferay.com/dxp/latest/en/headless-delivery/consuming-apis/consuming-rest-services.html#identify-the-site-containing-the-data) and replace `1234` with it.
 When using another entity, you must also update the fully qualified class name parameter in the cURL script.

 ### ExportTask_POST_ToSite.sh